sandworm-hq/docs/audit/README.md

 ## Run Sandworm in the terminal

-To use Sandworm Audit as a command-line tool, simply run `sandworm-audit` in the root directory of your project, or use the `-p` option to indicate the root dir.
+To use Sandworm Audit as a command-line tool, simply run `sandworm-audit` or `npx @sandworm/audit` in the root directory of your project, or use the `-p` option to indicate the root dir.

 ```
 Options: